PhD in Business Administration

 The courses for students who specialize in finance typically include a few courses offered at SBS, but most courses are taken at the SU economics department, at the Swedish House of Finance, and at partner universities in the Nordic Finance Network (click the links to see current course offerings).
 The course program is tailored to your profile and decided in agreement with your supervisors.

 The programme is open for thesis proposals on any topic related to Finance.
-For inspiration on possible topics, current research that our faculty members work on are presented under Research projects in the Finance section.
+For inspiration on possible topics, current research that our faculty members work on are presented under Research projects in Finance.

 Recently, in a joint venture between the Department of Economics (DE), the Institute for International Economic Studies, and Stockholm Business School, Stockholm University received a grant from the Sveriges Riksbank Tercentenary Foundation.
 The broad purpose of this collaboration is to further develop our PhD programs within the areas of monetary policy and financial stability.
 Specifically, as there are new funds available for this purpose, we hope to attract more PhD applicants with these interests.
 A new center is therefore in the process of being launched – the Center for Monetary Policy and Financial Stability.
 Applicants interested in a money-finance specialization need to be admitted to the general program in open competition with all other applicants.
 See PDF.
 A new PhD specialization (200 Kb)